DigiKlausur/e2x-docs/docs/source/usage/instructor.rst

   :widths: 25 75

   * - **Course**
-    - The name of the course and its abbreviation.
+    - The name of the course and its course slug.

-      For example `name: Robot Perception` `abbreviation: RP`
+      For example `name: Robot Perception` `course slug: RP`

       A complete course identifier for WS 2020 will be *RP-WS20*